busterwood/MsmqPatterns/README.md

 * `QueueTransaction.None`, `QueueTransaction.Single` or `QueueTransaction.Dtc` static fields replace _`MessageQueueTransactionType` enum_.
 * Additional message properties are supported, e.g. `TransactionFirst`, `TransactionLast`, `TransactionAbortCount`, `TransactionMoveCount`.

-# BusterWood.Msmq.Patterns

-Reuseable messaging patterns for MSMQ built on `BusterWood.MSMQ`.

-## Summary

-The core pattern is the `Postman`, which supports sending messages with confirmation of delivery to the destination queue (and receiving), _or_ an error if it cannot be delivered or was not received in time.

-The following patterns then use the `Postman`:
-* Send requests and wait for reply with the `RequestReply`class
-* Route batches of messages between transactional queues with the `TransactionalRouter` class
-* Route messages between non-transactional queues with the `NonTransactionalRouter` class

-Additionally, BusterWood.Msmq.Patterns implements the following: (not using `Postman`)
-* `QueueDispatcher` is used for publish/subcribe messaging (i.e. via multicast)
-* `SubQueueFilterRouter` is used to route messages to [subqueues](https://msdn.microsoft.com/en-us/library/ms711414(v=vs.85).aspx)
-* `QueueCache<T>` is used to cache open queues, as opening queues is not cheap
-* `MessageCache` is used to cache the last message coming from an input queue (i.e. via multicast).
-Messages are stored by label, you can requests the last message for a label by sending a message with the label prefixed by `last.` and the message `ResponseQueue` property set.

-All classes are `async` code bulit on `System.Threading.Tasks.Task`.